-How to convert a terminating decimal to a fraction
+How to Convert a Decimal to a Fraction

-- Find the Greatest Common Factor (GCF) of the numerator and denominator, if it exists, and reduce the fraction by dividing both numerator and denominator by this GCF.
+- Step 3: Reduce the fraction.
+Find the Greatest Common Factor (GCF) of the numerator and denominator and divide both numerator and denominator by the GCF.

-- Finally, simplify the remaining fraction to a mixed number if possible.
+- Step 4: Simplify the remaining fraction to a mixed number fraction if possible.

 1. Rewrite the decimal number number as a fraction (over 1)

-3. Find the Greatest Common Factor (GCF) of 2625 and 1000, if it exists, and reduce the fraction by dividing both numerator and denominator by the GCF.
-Here, the GCF is 125.
+3. Find the Greatest Common Factor (GCF) of 2625 and 1000 and reduce the fraction, dividing both numerator and denominator by GCF = 125